mit-pdos/fscq/pldi-supplement/README.md

 unimportant once the specifications for the basic operations are proven with respect to the semantics.

-One point to be made about the semantics is that the disk does not take steps in the same manner as programs, but instead flushes an arbitrary subset of addresses after each primitive operation.

 The crash-execution semantics are given by the `exec` relation in `Prog.v`, while the recovery execution semantics are described by the `recovery_exec` relation.
 As in the paper, the crash-execution semantics is built from a `step`